Fulbright Scholar-in-Residence Program

 9. What are some examples of cross-campus and community engagement?

 The individual scholar is expected to connect with the broader campus and with the surrounding community, not just the hosting department or academic center.
 The campus and community engagement piece should indicate: a) in what ways the scholar will engage with students, faculty, and staff across campus such as guest lecturing, student and faculty advising, interacting with clubs and organizations, committee service, campus events, etc., and b), what educational, social, cultural and business/professional organizations, activities and events in the community might be attractive to a Scholar-in-Residence and to which they can contribute.
-Some examples have included guest lecture series; film series from their home country; visits to local secondary schools; interaction with local media; etc. These should be resources where the scholar can learn from the community and where the community can learn from the scholar, on and off campus.
+Some examples have included guest lecture series; film series from their home country; visits to local secondary schools; interaction with local media; etc. These should be resources/events where the scholar can learn from the community and where the community can learn from the scholar, on and off campus.
 See the Highlights section for examples of prior successful programmatic activities.

 10. What kind of documentation is required in support of community outreach activities?